LoRAS: An oversampling approach for imbalanced datasets: Case studies

 To choose ML models for our study we first did a pilot study with ML classifiers such as k-nearest neighbors (knn), Support Vector Machine (svm) (linear kernel), Logistic regression (lr), Random forest (rf), and Adaboost (ab).
 As inferred in \citep{Blagus2013} we found that knn was quite effective for the datasets we used.
 We also noticed that lr and svm performed better compared to rf and ab in most cases.
 We thus chose knn, svm and lr for our final studies.
 We used lbfgs solver for our logistic regression model and a linear kernel for our svm models.
 For our knn models, we choose 10 nearest neighbours for our prediction if there are less than 100 samples in the minority class and 30 nearest neighbours otherwise.
-For `arrhythmia' and `abalone-19', however we use only 5 nearest neighbours for the knn model since it has only 25 and 32 minority class samples respectively.
+For `arrhythmia', `abalone-19', `ar1' and `ar3' however we use only 5 nearest neighbours for the knn model since it has only 25, 32, 9 and 8 minority class samples respectively.
 We choose this parameter to be consistent to the neighbourhood size of the oversampling models, since the neighbourhood size directly influences the distribution of the training data and hence the model performance.

 In our analysis we take special notice of the credit card fraud detection dataset.
 This dataset is not included in the {\fontfamily{pcr}\selectfont imblearn.datasets} Python library.
 However, the main reason why we want to pay a special attention to this dataset is that, it is by far the most imbalanced publicly available dataset that we have come across.
-The extreme imbalance ratio of 577:1 is uncomparable to any of the datasets in {\fontfamily{pcr}\selectfont imblearn.datasets}.
+The extreme imbalance ratio of 577:1 is incomparable to any of the datasets in {\fontfamily{pcr}\selectfont imblearn.datasets}.
 Also, this dataset has received special attention of researchers attempting to use ML in Credit fraud detection \citep{credit}.
 In this article we see that lr and rf have good prediction accuracies on the dataset.
 Thus we chose these two ML models for the credit fraud dataset. \cite{credit} has also not provided cross validated analysis of their models, while our models have been trained and tested with the usual 10-fold cross validation framework as discussed before.
+Also, for two small datasets with a critically small minority class, we used only knn and lr classifiers, with parameter settings as specified before.
+The reason is, for all the 12 other datasets, svm did not stand out to be the best performer in terms of F1-Score in any of them.

 For computational coding, we used the {\fontfamily{pcr}\selectfont scikit-learn (V 0.21.2)}, {\fontfamily{pcr}\selectfont numpy (V 1.16.4)}, {\fontfamily{pcr}\selectfont pandas (V 0.24.2)}, and {\fontfamily{pcr}\selectfont matplotlib (V 3.1.0)} libraries in {\fontfamily{pcr}\selectfont Python (V 3.7.4)}.